 In support of this application, the property owner has submitted a study by a limnologist that provides direction on steps to be taken by the owner to ensure the health of Trout Lake, should these applications be approved by City Council.
-It is staff's opinion that, subject to the implementation of the measures included in the conditions of draft approval contained in Appendix C the proposed development is consistent with Section 2.2 of the PPS 2020.
+The study was peer reviewed, with further recommendations made.
+This study and the peer review are discussed in further detail elsewhere in this report.
+It is staff's opinion that, subject to the implementation of the measures recommended by this study and the peer review, the proposed development is consistent with Section 2.2 of the PPS 2020.